 Drive already had a relationship with UPS, which handled ocean containers coming into Canada at Burlington, along with some other logistics.
 The carrier knew Drive's challenges.

-In 2019, UPS Healthcare proposed a logistics Rx that would benefit Drive, its customers and their patients.
-With transportation management, UPS Healthcare would arrange every phase of Drive Canada's delivery and distribution … and optimise all costs Drive faces on transportation.
+In 2019, UPS Healthcare proposed a logistics Rx that would benefit Drive, its customers, and their patients.
+With transportation management, UPS Healthcare would arrange every phase of Drive Canada's delivery and distribution … and optimize every nickel Drive spends on transportation.

-‘With UPS Healthcare helping plan and optimise transportation everywhere in Canada, Drive enjoys reduced costs, faster delivery time, and higher customer satisfaction.’ says Chris Dunn, VP Canada Logistics, UPS Healthcare.
+"With UPS Healthcare helping plan and optimize transportation everywhere in Canada, Drive enjoys reduced costs, faster delivery time, and higher customer satisfaction." says Chris Dunn, VP Canada Logistics, UPS Healthcare.

-UPS Healthcare transportation experts can help customers negotiate bids, design inbound and outbound transportation management plans, reconcile invoices from partner carriers and integrate operations of transportation and warehouse/distribution centres.
+UPS Healthcare transportation experts can help customers negotiate bids, design inbound and outbound transportation management plans, reconcile invoices from partner carriers, and integrate operations of transportation and warehouse/distribution centers.
 These solutions support shipping customers that:

-‘We have saved a lot of time going to UPS Healthcare as a one-stop shop, as opposed to working with multiple partners’, says Saroya.
-‘We have improved customer service, and we have seen savings.’
+"We've saved a lot of time going to UPS Healthcare as a one-stop shop, as opposed to working with multiple partners," says Saroya.
+"We've improved customer service, and we've seen savings."

-Free of the distractions of logistics, Drive focussed on growth and customer satisfaction.
+Free of the distractions of logistics, Drive focused on growth and customer satisfaction.

 The results are impressive.

-Drive's facility space requirements have mushroomed, necessitating storage upgrades to reach over 12,000 square metres.
+Drive's facility space requirements have mushroomed, necessitating storage upgrades to a current 130,000 square feet.
 Sales have increased in 14 major categories of durable medical equipment.

 And customer satisfaction?

-‘That is the name of the game in our business’, says Lanc.
-‘Our orders have been much less problematic with UPS Healthcare transportation management.
-There is no gap any more between customer expectations and our performance.’
+"That's the name of the game in our business," says Lanc.
+"Our orders have been much less problematic with UPS Healthcare transportation management.
+There's no gap any more between customer expectations and our performance."

-Lanc adds that, ‘It can also take the focus away from what is really important.
+Lanc adds that, "It can also take the focus away from what's really important.
 We are not just shipping a box, but an essential medical device that allows independence and safety.